ivanovaleksey/iam/docs/src/api.identity.delete.md

 ### Description

-As mentioned in [Account API](api.account.html#description) deleting the last account identity results in deleting that account altogether.
+As mentioned in [Account API](api.account.html#description) deleting the last account identity results in account being marked as _deleted_.
-So, deleting all account identities one by one is a common way to delete an account itself.
+So, deleting all account identities one by one is a common way to mark an account as _deleted_.

 ### Method